create3000/x_ite/docs/_posts/components/Interpolation/SplinePositionInterpolator2D.md

 ### MFFloat [in, out] **key** [ ] <small>(-∞,∞)</small>
 {: #fields-key }

-Definition parameters for nonlinear-interpolation function time intervals, listed in non-decreasing order and corresponding to keyValue, keyVelocity array values.
+Definition values for linear-interpolation function input intervals, listed in non-decreasing order and corresponding to a value in the keyValue array.

 #### Hint